oshada497/baiscope-scraper/replit.md

 - Replit is used for code editing and pushing to GitHub only
 - Scraper runs on Render, not on Replit
 - Some 403 errors are expected due to Cloudflare - scraper handles them with backoff
+- Telegram file IDs stored in D1 can be used to forward/resend files without re-uploading